Pass the private pilot written exam with ease and confidence!

 The private pilot written exam has 60 multiple-choice questions and a duration of 2.5 hours.

-A period of 2 hours and 30 minutes is adequate for any well-equipped student pilot to complete and pass the exam.
+Two hours and 30 minutes are adequate for any well-equipped student pilot to complete and pass the exam.

 You will see questions on various subjects relevant to aeronautics.

-There will be no absurd questions, so be confident that you can pass the exam if you practiced using Gleim’s Test Prep book.
+There will be no absurd questions, so be confident that you can pass the exam if you practice using Gleim’s Test Prep book.

-If you prefer a digitalized version of Test prep, you may also choose Dauntless Softwares.
+If you prefer a digitalized test prep version, you may choose Dauntless Softwares.
 Their website is not user-friendly, which is a turn-off for many student pilots, but their actual aviation products are excellent.

 What are some tips for taking the PPL written exam?